 - Your website, shopping cart, or e-commerce software logs payment processing transactions.

 - Your website must not email secure card information to you (such as the card number, cardholder's name, expiration date, CVV code, etc.).
 Sending cardholder data via email is insecure.
 Instead, it should be securely stored in a database or another secure method.

 These are just some of the requirements.
 As you can see, certain requirements deal with how you use your website (i.e., using secure passwords) in addition to the script or website coding itself.

 Using a modern shopping cart or e-commence script and employing secure passwords and procedures will usually cover all your website coding-related PCI compliance issues.

 In addition to securing the server and obtaining an SSL certificate, your internal company procedures also fall under PCI compliance.
 For example, storing cardholder data in your office must be secured in password-protected computers and/or in locked filing cabinets to prevent unauthorized access.
 Leaving cardholder data in an unlocked filing cabinet where unauthorized people can access it is considered a violation of PCI DSS.
 PCI compliance goes beyond whether your server is secure or not; it also applies to paper records, printouts, and employee procedures in your office.

 The Bottom Line

-The objective of PCI Compliance is to protect cardholder data from unauthorized access, whether it occurs through your server or through the filing cabinet in your office.
+The objective of PCI Compliance is to protect cardholder data from unauthorized access, whether it occurs through your server or the filing cabinet in your office.
 Putting policies and practices in place to prevent unauthorized access to cardholder data will help to ensure that you are PCI compliant.

 Need Further Assistance?